mnemnion/JLpeg.jl/docs/src/index.md

 Compared with parser combinators, a more common algorithm for matching PEG grammars, the approach taken by this package is superior.
-A bytecode interpreter allows several key optimizations which parser combinators do not allow; generally such libraries choose between a naive backtracking algorithm with bad time complexity and a memorizing packrat algorithm which trades this for bad space complexity, with consequent memory pressure.
+A bytecode interpreter allows several key optimizations which parser combinators do not allow; generally such libraries choose between a naive backtracking algorithm with bad time complexity, and a memorizing packrat algorithm which trades this for bad space complexity, with consequent memory pressure.
 JLpeg generates programs which may be inspected and modified, and uses an innovative thrown-label pattern to allow excellent error